manikumar404/get-graphql-schema/README.md

  npm install
 ```

-## if your project is already using apollo-graphq replace import with:
+## if your project is already using apollo-graphq replace import of main.js with:
 ```
 const { buildClientSchema } = require('graphql');
 const {printSchema} = require('graphql');